 Location Various: Devon-wide

-Activity Participating in Devon Bat Survey 2023 (May-September)
+Activity Participating in Devon Bat Survey 2025 (May-October)

 Risk Assessment Prepared by Lindsay Mahon

-Date of Assessment 27 February 2023
+Date of Assessment 31 March 2025

-EMERGENCY INFORMATION Post code: Click here N/A Grid Reference: Click here N/A What Three Words identification: Click here N/A Nearest Hospital: Click here Royal Devon & Exeter Hospital North Devon District Hospital (2 322577 Musgrove Park Hospital (24 hou 333444 Lowes Bridge, Torquay, Devon, To (24 hour A&E): Barrack Rd, Exeter 24 hour A&E): Raleigh Park, Barns ur A&E): Parkfield Drive, Taunton, r, EX2 5DW.
-Tel: 01392 411611 taple, Devon, EX31 4JB 01271 Somerset, TA1 5DA 01823 Description of how to find vehicle access points N/A. Citizen scientists will be ch survey on their own land/private oosing their own locations across e gardens the county of Devon.
-Most will
+EMERGENCY INFORMATION Post code: Click here N/A Grid Reference: Click here N/A What Three Words identification: Click here N/A Nearest Hospital: Click here Royal Devon & Exeter Hospital North Devon District Hospital (2 322577 Lowes Bridge, Torquay, Devon, TC (24 hour A&E) : Barrack Rd, Exeter 2 4 hour A&E): Raleigh Park, Barnst Ar A&E): Parkfield Drive, Taunton, , EX2 5DW.
+Tel: 01392 411611 aple, Devon, EX31 4JB 01271 Description of how to find vehicle access points N/A. Bat survey participants wil Most will survey on their own la l be choosing their own locations and/private gardens across the county of Devon.

-Likelihood Severity 1 1 Extremely unlikely to occur (<10% chance) Minor injury not requiring first aid 2 2 Unlikely to occur Minor injury that will require first aid 3 Reasonable chance of occurring (50% chance) 3 Moderate injury - absence for more than 3 days but less than 7 4 Likely to occur 4 Major injury - absence for more than 7 days 5 Extremely likely to occur (>90%) 5 Serious disabling injury or fatality
+Likelihood Severity 1 1 Extremely unlikely to occur (<10% chance) Minor injury not requiring first aid 2 Unlikely to occur 2 Minor injury that will require first aid 3 Reasonable chance of occurring (50% chance) 3 Moderate injury - absence for more than 3 days but less than 7 4 Likely to occur 4 Major injury - absence for more than 7 days 5 Extremely likely to occur (>90%) 5 Serious disabling injury or fatality

-RESIDUAL RISK KEY (Residual risk = Likelihood x Severity) 1 - 5 L - 5 Low Residual risk is adequately managed 6-10 10 Medium Residual risk is acceptable but controls should be considered to see if it can be reduced to "low" rating 11-19 High Residual risk is high and additional controls must be introduced to reduce to at least "medium" rating 21-25 Intolerable Residual risk is unacceptable and activity must not proceed
+RESIDUAL RISK KEY (Residual risk = Likelihood x Severity) 1 - 5 1 - 5 Low Residual risk is adequately managed 6-10 -10 Medium Residual risk is acceptable but controls should be considered to see if it can be reduced to "low" rating 11-19 High Residual risk is high and additional controls must be introduced to reduce to at least "medium" rating 21-25 Intolerable Residual risk is unacceptable and activity must not proceed

-Hazard What could cause harm?
-Who could be harmed?Potential for harm?Who is at risk?How could harm occur and what could that Current controls?
-What are we doing already to make it safe?
+Hazard What could cause harr Who could be harmed?m?Who is at risk?
+How could harm occur What are we doing already to make it and what could that safe?
 Could it be made safer?
-If so, detail how (leave blank if not appropriate) Lev tha Risk isk ains trols harm be?
-L S RR Traffic Citizen Scientist Road traffic accident while driving or hit by a vehicle when on foot in a car park or on a road.
+If so, detail how (leave blank if not appropriate) Leve that el of r : rem r con ains trols Traffic Citizen Scientist Road traffic accident while driving or hit by a vehicle when on foot in a car park or on a road.
 Could result in serious injury or death.
 All Citizen Scientists volunteering to take part in the Devon Bat Survey are responsible for collecting and returning a bat detector to the host centre closest or most convenient for them.
 How they travel to and from the host centres is a matter of choice and availability.
-If driving, all usual vigilance adherence to the Highway Code must be applied.
-Park sensibly and legally within marked parking bays, or otherwise with consideration for other road users and pedestrians.
+If driving, all usual vigilance and adherence to the Highway Code must be applied.
+Park sensibly and legally within marked parking bays, or otherwise with consideration for other road users and 2 5 10 pedestrians.
 When on foot crossing roads or car parking areas, remain alert for moving traffic and only cross when safe to do so.
-2 5 10